Written as of December 2019. Some details may change without notice.

-I’ve lived in Los Banos for a good chunk of my life because my parents used to teach in the College of Economics and Management.
+I’ve lived in Los Banos for a good chunk of my life because my parents used to teach in the College of Economics and Management at UPLB.
 I left in when I was 13 (when my Dad’s job at the Asian Development Bank took him to Jakarta) and didn’t come back until I was in my late thirties.
 I left for Diliman in 2011 (which explains how I wrote Save the Cake and Crushingly Close while studying) but six years later my depression got the better of me, and I started getting homesick.
 Long story short, I came back home to stay closer to my parents, and write when the spirit moves me.

 Will I move again?
 I don’t know, but after living in Jakarta, Ortigas, Honolulu, and Quezon City, I think my heart will always belong in Los Banos.

 Several factors do come into view for this.
 Sometimes I’m working on several different things at once; sometimes I need the rest; and sometimes I’m just plain attracted to shiny objects.
 But most of the time I’m just a slow writer.

 I am a student, and I have an assignment regarding your books.
 Can you help me?

 Here’s the thing: I used to be a teacher myself, so I want you to do your own homework when it comes to classroom assignments.
 If, for example, you want to interview me about my work, I would suggest that you write me a detailed email or cover letter detailing the particulars of your assignment, including your teachers’ exact instructions.
 Once we have those details down, I want you to make sure that you’ve actually read the book(s) so you can formulate your questions thoughtfully.
 You can interview me by email (see contact form for more details), since it’s not always easy for me to schedule a trip to Manila.